-Students who do not intend to pursue a degree or certificate at Nassau or at another post-secondary institution but rather plan to take courses for personal enrichment or professional growth should apply for non-degree status.
+Students who do not intend to pursue a degree or certificate at Nassau or at another post-secondary institution, but rather plan to take courses for personal enrichment or professional growth, should apply for non-degree status.
 Non-degree students are not required to take the College's skills assessment test.
 They are normally limited to part-time study (11.5 or fewer credits per semester) and are not eligible for state and federal financial aid programs.
-(See additional restrictions explained on page 14 in assessment testing section.)
+Additionally, non-degree students may be restricted from taking certain courses and should consult an advisor in the Office of Admissions before registering.

-Students in attendance who wish to change from non-degree to matriculated status must contact the Office of the Registrar.
-Students should first review the "Academic Requirements" section of this Catalog for matriculation requirements.
+Students in attendance who wish to change from nondegree to matriculated status must contact the Office of the Registrar.
+Students should first review the "Academic Requirements" section of this catalog for matriculation requirements.